 While it seems that the risk for skin cancer from nail salon dryers is minimal, you can help protect your skin and minimize your risk for cancer by limiting your trips to the salon and by putting on sunscreen or UV protecting gloves with the fingertips cut off before placing your fingers under the dryer.
 Continue to protect the rest of your skin by covering up, using sunscreen, and avoiding strong sunlight when possible.
 Never risk using a tanning bed, which poses significant cancer risks and accelerates aging greatly.
 Be mindful of your skin, and you can minimize your risk for skin cancer and keep your skin looking younger for longer.

 It’s important to keep an eye out for any suspicious skin irregularities (particularly if you’re a nail-salon regular), and find a skilled dermatologist to be your skincare ally.
 Amid all the bad news, there’s good news about skin cancer.
 Although it is the most common form of cancer in the US, it is also one of the most treatable types of cancer, if caught early.
 Many forms of skin cancer can be eliminated before they become life-threatening or disfiguring.
 One of the best treatments for common skin cancers is MOHS surgery, a highly effective treatment that leaves non-cancerous skin largely undisturbed.

-If you’re looking for a dermatologist you can trust to help you start a good skin care and protection routine, administer cosmetic treatments, or diagnose and treat skin cancer, then come visit Miami-based dermatologists Dr. Diane Walder and Dr. Stacy Schimento.
+If you’re looking for a dermatologist you can trust to help you start a good skin care and protection routine, administer cosmetic treatments, or diagnose and treat skin cancer, then come visit Miami-based dermatologists Dr. Diane Walder and Dr. Stacy Chimento.
 Both are highly respected skin care authorities, offering a range of responses to sun-induced ailments, including MOHS surgery and sun damage treatments.
-For more information, call 305-866-2177 to schedule a consultation with Dr. Walder or Dr. Schimento today.
+For more information, call 305-866-2177 to schedule a consultation with Dr. Walder or Dr. Chimento today.